joswayski/joswayski-snhu-capstone.github.io/README.md

 2. By adding type safety to entities as well as JSDoc comments which allow developers to see the inputs and outputs of a function right in their code editor, and creating publicly available issues on GitHub with outlined steps on what will it will take to accomplish each task, I designed, developed, and delivered professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

-3. By migrating the stages to use a doubly linked list to maintain their order in the parent entity allowing for an unlimited number of stages to be created per opening and creating a sorting algorithm to traverse doubly linked lists and sort them in a reasonable time and improved time complexity, I designed and evaluated computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.
+3. By migrating the stages to use a doubly linked list to maintain their order in the parent entity allowing for an unlimited number of stages to be created per opening and creating a sorting algorithm to traverse the doubly linked list and sort it in a reasonable time, I designed and evaluated computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.

-4. By implementing an automated continuous delivery pipeline which deploys changes to a live environment to get rapid feedback, I demonstrated an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+4. By implementing an automated continuous delivery pipeline which deploys changes to a live environment to get rapid feedback and improve iteration speed in an agile environment, I demonstrated an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.

 5. By forcing database queries to use a tenant ID, locking connections to the database to come from a specific set of IP ranges, and storing secrets outside of the codebase, I developed a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.